Image via Wikipedia

 As absolutely irritating and, unfortunately, frequent that is, the levels themselves are quite fun, particularly that there’s no set way to solve a puzzle.
 Sometimes this involves some pretty quick, almost cheater-type answers (Oh, I’ll just fly over everything!) that make me picture the developers going “NO!
 You’re not supposed to do it like THAAT!”, but a lot of times it requires some cool lateral thinking.
 You also get a LOT of puzzles; there are 22 levels in each of 10 worlds — you’ll be playing for a while — though each individual puzzle is usually brief enough where you don’t have to worry about spending an hour on steps 1-543 only to have to start over again when Maxwell accidentally drinks a bottle of arsenic on step 544.

 The real fun of the game is in trying to stump the dictionary.
 There’re a few that it doesn’t have (I was surprised when it didn’t have “clock radio”), but for every major one you can think of it doesn’t have, there are probably 5 or 6 that you try on a whim that it DOES.
 (I don’t want to spoil too much, but try a few Internet Memes.)
+If you’re in search for more fun games, then sites like 슬롯사이트 are specially made for you.

 I don’t know if Scribblenauts was rushed — there’re a few bugs and the aforementioned movement problems — but hopefully it does well enough for a Scribblenauts 2.
 I’d love to see an improved game with better controls (i.e. either moving Maxwell with the keypad or introducing a “move mode”, where if you didn’t have it clicked on, he’d stay stationary) and more logical physics.
 Though, honestly — even if Scribblenauts 2 plays the exact same, just with more levels, I may be a little disappointed, but I’ll still be picking it up.
 Normally the worst thing is an excellent idea executed poorly, or even not up to the level it deserves.
 While Scribblenauts definitely deserves better — it’s a testament to the excellent idea that it’s apparently SO GOOD that not even such awful controls can kill it.
 Definitely check this game out.